Hand

 worse.
 Metal ladders should NEVER be used when

-working with ANY electrical job.
-Get help if you don't know
+working on ANY electrical job.
+Get help if you don't

 safe, not sorry!
 Remember Antenna